pulsar-edit/documentation/docs/customizing-pulsar/language-specific-configuration-settings.md

 types.
 For example, you may want Pulsar to soft-wrap Markdown files, use two-space tabs for Ruby files, and use four-space tabs for Python files.

-Many of the settings in the `editor` namespace, can be scoped to an editor’s language:
+Many of the settings in the `editor` namespace can be scoped to an editor’s language:

 ```
 editor.autoIndent